dbgrande/GrandeModular/README.md

 QuantIntervals
 --------------
+***Updated for v1.2.0***

 ![QuantIntervals](images/QuantIntervals.png "QuantIntervals")

 **A 1-TET through 34-TET microtonal quantizer.**

+**v1.2.0 update:** I've drastically simplified the controls for QuantIntervals.
+This in turn allowed me to make the mapping between intervals and notes much more direct.

+- Since musical scales typically have five to ten notes, the **only** way to now add notes is by individually using the interval buttons.

+- I've also added a separate note display so that intervals and notes can both always be seen.

+- And finally, I've made **all** the lights also buttons (all 101 of them).
+Pressing any light highlights *(if they exist)* the corresponding note on the note display, and **all** the corresponding intervals on the interval display.

 For this quantizer the valid notes are defined indirectly by pitch intervals.

-- The interval buttons select desired pitch intervals, which now include all 11-Limit intervals up to 36.
+- The interval buttons select desired pitch intervals, which include all 11-Limit intervals up to 36.

 - However, these intervals need to be mapped to notes in the selected temperament.
 Valid notes are those that match selected intervals within the specified tolerance.
 These are indicated by a blue light, with the brightness indicating how close the match is.